 Ski helmets consist of two main parts that are responsible for your protection.

 The outer shell is a solid high-impact plastic that protects against knocks and sharp objects.
-The structure of the outer part also spread the impact of energy over the shell surface during an accident.
+The outer part’s structure also spread the impact of energy over the shell surface during an accident.

 The inner part of the helmet is made from EPS (expanded polystyrene) foam.
 This part should absorb the energy impact.

-There is no absolute rule about the sizes of the helmet, as every manufacturer has its own sizing system.
+There is no absolute rule about the helmet’s sizes, as every manufacturer has its own sizing system.
 However, generally, all are either in-line or very close to the sizing chart below.

 Ski/Snowboard Helmet Size Table